The ilostat R package in a few words

 Table 1c.
 ‘Table of contents by indicator with search word ’bargaining’’

-id indicator indicator.label freq freq.label size data.start data.end
+id indicator indicator.label freq freq.label data.start data.end last.update

 Similarly, you can also search the list of all available datasets by reference area for a given reference area (using a country or region name or code) or even for a given data frequency (annual, quarterly or monthly).
 The search also allows you to look for several alternative and/or additional items at once.